bethsung1011/case_study_2/README.md

 ## Big Data

 After connecting to the dataset via spark, we noticed that there are intricate schema, so we narrowed it down to fewer features:

-* columns = <br>
+* columns we picked:  <br>
     name, tweet(text), followers count, friends count, language, hashtags, time zone, time stamps, verified, retweet count, favorite count.
 * We only used 20% of samples from french_tweets.json.